A behind-the-scenes look at Midjourney’s medical scanner leaves many questions unanswered

 Daily tech — startups, AI labs, chips, the launches that shape the next decade.
 Free.

-- Plaza described the device as scores of ultrasound probes 'hacked apart and slapped on a glorified hot tub with an elevator in it,' connected to off-the-shelf computers and Raspberry Pis.
+- Midjourney released a nearly 20-minute behind-the-scenes video of its "dunk-tank ultrasound scanner," described by company engineer Marcin Plaza as scores of ultrasound probes "hacked apart and slapped on a glorified hot tub with an elevator in it" connected to off-the-shelf computers and Raspberry Pis.